use-ink/ink-docs/versioned_docs/version-5.x/basics/upgradeability.md

 ### Delegate dependency locks

+In a delegator contract pattern, one contract delegates calls to another contract.
-The `delegator` contract depends upon the contract code to which it delegates.
-Since code can be deleted by anybody if there are no instances of the contract on the chain, this would break the `delegator` contract.
+Thus it depends upon the contract code to which it delegates.
+Since on-chain contract code can be deleted by anybody if there are no instances of the contract on the chain, this would break the `delegator` contract.
 To prevent this, the `delegator` contract can utilize the `lock_delegate_dependency` and `unlock_delegate_dependency` host functions.
 Calling